 We have moved the finish to Cholpon Ata, a beach resort town on the north shore of lake Issyk-Kul.
 Finishers will be able to relax and enjoy all the amenities a larger city has to offer.
 It should make for a great finish location.

 Riders who are familiar with the 2018 route, will recognise that there are a lot of similarities.
 Long stretches remain unchanged.
-There are however, a few major updates that add around 500 kilometres of new tracks.
-The biggest change is from Checkpoint Two to Checkpoint Three, which is entirely new.
-The other new section this year is the final pass before heading down to the finish line in Cholpon Ata.
+There are however, a few notable updates that add up to around 300 kilometres of new tracks.
+The first new section is the replacement of Tosor pass with Tong pass, essentially a like-for-like swap.
+The two passes are very similar in length and difficulty but with Tong just breaking the 4000m mark at 4012m.
+The other new section this year, is the last pass before heading down to the finish line in Cholpon Ata.
 It will provide one final challenge before riders can finally enjoy a well-deserved beer or two.

 We hope that you are as excited as we are by the route for the second edition of the Silk Road Mountain Race!
 Scroll down for a more detailed outline of each section of the route.
-We’ve split it into seventeen distinct tracks and highlighted the major points of interest and difficulties of each.
+We’ve split it into sixteen distinct tracks and highlighted the major points of interest and difficulties of each.
 The following information should give you a better idea of what to expect in the second edition of the race but is still lacking more precise details that will help riders prepare for the race.
 We will be updating this information in the coming weeks and months so that it is complimentary with the Race Manual.
-We will release the Race Manual when we open registration for the race on the 1st of December.

 Riders will gather for the start of the race at the flagpole near Orto-Say, on the way out of Bishkek.
 Unlike last year where we had a neutralised start and police escort, riders will be able to race at their own pace from the outset.
 The first 10 kilometres or so are very quiet dirt roads that will allow riders to spread out before briefly crossing the main road.
 The road is mostly tarmac with a little gravel and there is some climbing to get warmed up ahead of the bigger challenges that await them.